-The CP data structure proxies differ from the other data structure proxies in two aspects:
+The CP data structure proxies differ from the other data Hazelcast structure proxies in two aspects:

-- Each time you fetch a proxy via one of the methods in this interface, internally a commit is performed on the Metadata CP group.
-Hence, the callers should cache the returned proxies. - If you call the DistributedObject.destroy() method on a CP data structure proxy, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed.
+- An internal commit is performed on the METADATA CP group every time you fetch a proxy from this interface.
+Hence, the callers should cache the returned proxy objects. - If you call the DistributedObject.destroy() method on a CP data structure proxy, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed via CPSubsystemManagementService.forceDestroyCPGroup(String).
 For this reason, please make sure that you are completely done with a CP data structure before destroying its proxy.

 12.1.
-CP Subsystem Discovery
+CP Discovery Process

-The CP subsystem runs a discovery process in the background on cluster startup.
-When you enable it by setting a positive value to CPSubsystemConfig.setCPMemberCount(int), say N, the first N members in the cluster member list initiate the discovery process.
+CP Subsystem runs a discovery process on cluster startup.
+When CP Subsystem is enabled by setting a positive value to CPSubsystemConfig.setCPMemberCount(int), say N, the first N members in the Hazelcast cluster member list initiate this discovery process.
 Other Hazelcast members skip this step.
-The CP subsystem discovery process runs out of the box on top of Hazelcast's cluster member list without requiring any custom configuration for different environments.
-It is completed when each one of the first N Hazelcast members initializes its local CP member list and commits it to the Metadata CP group.
-The Metadata CP group is initialized among those CP members as well.
+The CP discovery process runs out of the box on top of Hazelcast's cluster member list without requiring any custom configuration for different environments.
+It is completed when each one of the first N Hazelcast members initializes its local CP member list and commits it to the METADATA CP group.
 A soon-to-be CP member terminates itself if any of the following conditions occur before the CP discovery process is completed:

-- Any Hazelcast member leaves the cluster, - The local Hazelcast member commits a CP member list which is different from other members' committed CP member lists, - The local Hazelcast member list fails to commit its discovered CP member list for any reason.
+- · Any Hazelcast member leaves the cluster - The local Hazelcast member commits a CP member list which is different from other members' committed CP member lists - The local Hazelcast member fails to commit its discovered CP member list for any reason.

-When the CP subsystem is restarted via CPSubsystemManagementService.restart(), the CP subsystem discovery process is triggered again.
-However, it does not terminate Hazelcast members if the discovery fails for the aforementioned reasons, because Hazelcast members are likely to contain data for AP data structures and termination can cause data loss.
-Hence, you need to observe the cluster and check if the discovery process completes successfully on CP subsystem restart.
-See CP Subsystem Management APIs section for more details.
+When CP Subsystem is reset via CPSubsystemManagementService.reset(), the CP discovery process is triggered again.
+However, it does not terminate Hazelcast members if the new CP discovery round fails for any of the aforementioned reasons, because Hazelcast members are likely to contain data for AP data structures and their termination can cause data loss.
+Hence, you need to observe the cluster and check if the CP discovery process completes successfully on the CP Subsystem reset.
+See the CP Subsystem Management APIs section for more details.

-You can use the CPSubsystemManagementService.awaitUntilDiscoveryCompleted(timeout, timeUnit) API to wait until the CP Subsystem discovery process is completed.
+You can use the CPSubsystemManagementService.awaitUntilDiscoveryCompleted(timeout, timeUnit) API to wait until the CP discovery process is completed.